-The findings were presented at the 2006 annual meeting of the American
+The findings were presented at the 2006 annual meeting of the American College of Rheumatology.

 Rheumatoid arthritisis an autoimmune disease caused by the immune system attacking the lining of the joints.
 It can lead to long-term joint and bone damage and affects 2.1 million Americans, mainly women.

 The disease can result in chronic pain, loss of function, and disability, according to the Arthritis Foundation.

 There is no cure for the disease.
 Treatments are aimed at reducing joint inflammation and restoring joint function to near-normal levels.